 Global handset sales declined 2 percent to 419 million, dragged down by a drop in low-end handsets, Stamford, Connecticut-based Gartner said today in a report.
 Smartphone sales rose 45 percent, the researcher said.

-Samsung, which also makes screens and other hardware used in smartphones, has profited from its ability to offer devices running Google Inc. (GOOG)’s Android software at a wide range of prices.
-Android is currently installed on 56 percent of new smartphones, more than twice Apple Inc. (AAPL)’s share.
+Samsung, which also makes screens and other hardware used in smartphones, has profited from its ability to offer devices running Google Inc. (GOOG:US)’s Android software at a wide range of prices.
+Android is currently installed on 56 percent of new smartphones, more than twice Apple Inc. (AAPL:US)’s share.
 The prospect of even cheaper Android models led customers in Asia to postpone purchases, the researchers said.

 The market for users of feature phones, or low-end handsets that can’t run a full range of applications, to upgrade to similar devices “has declined more significantly than we expected,” Anshul Gupta, a Mumbai-based analyst at Gartner, said in an interview.
 “Consumers are holding onto their feature-phone devices hoping for better smartphone deals coming up.”